CrowdHailer/useful-music/README.md

 # Customer doesn't have basket inside, use id and then keep data in session.
 # Similar behaviour for discount

+web depends on all
+accounts depends on all except web sales depends on catalogue

 Useful Music
 ============